Caroline-A/Medical_education/Cristin.md

 # Preliminary search in Cristin via Tableau DUCT

+We ran a search in the national CRIS in Norway (current research information system; CRISTIN).
+This is a complete record of all Norwegian scientific publications from CRISTIN institutions since 2011, with "NVI subset" limiting the set to publications which are deemed "scientific" in the national system.
+The definition of "scientific" effectively covers the publication types interesting for our review; the criteria are that the work gives new insight, is presented in a form which makes the results verifiable or usable in new research, is presented in a language and have a distribution which makes it accessible for the majority of researchers interested in it, and is in a publication channel with routines for "peer review" (copied from CRISTIN [n.d.]
+Reporting instructions (NVI) . https://www.cristin.no/english/resources/reporting-instructions/ (retrieved 02.06.2022)).

+This datasource (FOR_data_sted_total) was accessed via a Tableau-based server available via login to Norwegian Cristin institutions (DUCT).
+The data is also available publicly via an API (https://www.cristin.no/tjenester/api/).
+Searches were run using Tableau, by creating an IF CONTAINS variable in the data.

 # Journal search
 We used 24 central journals in Medical Education, from  Maggio, LA, Ninkov, A, Frank, JR, Costello, JA, Artino, AR.
 Delineating the field of medical education: Bibliometric research approach(es).
 Med Educ.
 2022; 56( 4): 387- 394. https://doi.org/10.1111/medu.14677

-An issue using journals is that not all medical education research is published in medical education journals - thus we will do title abstract searches too.
+An issue using journals is that not all medical education research is published in medical education journals - thus we do title/abstract searches too.
 See below comment from  Kyungjoon Lee, Julia S. Whelan, Nancy H. Tannery, Steven L. Kanter & Antoinette S. Peters (2013) 50 years of publication in the field of medical education, Medical Teacher, 35:7, 591-598, https://doi.org/10.3109/0142159X.2013.786168
 > "However, importantly, more than 80% of all ME articles were not published in ME journals.
 The 13 ME journals that existed, even briefly, during the 50 year period published only 18% of all ME articles (n = 14 753)".